albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What are layers?

-- Consider the following _docker file_
+- Consider the following _Dockerfile_

   ```dockerfile
   FROM adoptopenjdk:8u252-b09-jre-hotspot-bionic